Centres, networks and clusters

-Working with the John Rylands Research Institute, our researchers have a strong track record for producing internationally recognised scholarship.
+Working with the John Rylands Research Institute and Library, our researchers have a strong track record for producing internationally recognised scholarship.

 Established and award-winning writers teach fiction and poetry as well as hosting Literature Live events and publishing the online journal, The Manchester Review.

 Established in 2017, MEMS cuts across History, English Literature, Art History, Classics and Modern Languages, and is home to the MA in Medieval and Early Modern Studies.

 - American literary and cultural studies.

 - From the Renaissance to the contemporary era.

 We explore written forms ranging from illuminated manuscripts to graphic novels, from poetry to postmodern fiction.

 Our North West focused group examining all periods of significance from the Restoration to the end of the Victorian Age.